onitake/infopage/README.md

 infopage
 ========

-Digital Signage Automation Tool
-(with sched.org integration)

 Introduction
 ------------

-infopage is a web browser based digital signage tool that generates and updates automatically, based on a database and update scripts.
+infopage is a web site based digital signage presentation tool with integration for sched.org.

+Event data is fetched into a local database, serving as the data source for a dynamically generated slide show.

 Copyright
 ---------